SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 #### 3.2.1 Login/Logout-Page
 At the home page of the website there is the possibility to register for a new user or to log in.
 You will be redirected to this page after a successful logout.

-#### 3.2.2 Profile
+#### 3.2.2 Maintain Profile
 This overview page allows the user to view and maintain his profile.
+A more detailed description can be found [here][uc switch user].

 #### 3.2.3 Media Browser
 At this page all captured and uploaded media of a single user is shown.
 There is also the possibility to delete certain videos/pictures/â€¦.